wailsapp/wails/mkdocs-website/docs/en/API/fullapi.md

     UseToolbar bool
     // HideToolbarSeparator will hide the toolbar separator HideToolbarSeparator bool
+    // ShowToolbarWhenFullscreen will keep the toolbar visible when the window is in fullscreen mode ShowToolbarWhenFullscreen bool
     // ToolbarStyle is the style of toolbar to use ToolbarStyle MacToolbarStyle
 }